If your goal is to make money blogging, then you need a plan. But, not just any plan.

 - Affiliate Tracking

 - Blog Post Checklist (to know what to do after you hit the publish button)

 - Budget Worksheets

 - Daily to Do List

 - Blog Post Ideas Planner

-And that is just a few of the items you may want to ensure you find when you get a planner.
+And these are just a few of the items you may want to ensure you find when you get a planner.
 But the truth is, the best planner works only when you use it properly.

 The Ultimate Blog Planner has got you covered!
 It has every single form you will ever need to run your blog successfully.
 It is filled with more than 40 pages you can download and start using today!

 Look, you need to get your blog organized and in order.
 Find the right planning system and start using it — today!